-The differences in monthly averaged daily mean two-metre air temperature (T{2m}) are quite heterogeneous temporally and spatially (Fig. 5).
-The most noticeable difference in T{2m} , up to 0.43 K, takes place in the most intensive peatland forestation area in the middle west of Finland in April.
+Figure 4.
+The 15-year averaged differences (FNFI10-FNFI1) in the forestation area in the middle west of Finland in April.
 The warming is also evident in February and March, with differences of 0.2 K in this area.
-However, T{2m} turns to show a slight cooling, generally less than 0.1 K, in a few parts of this area from May to October.
-There are also two regions in northern Finland that show opposite changes compared to the peatland forestation area in the middle west of Finland with cooling in spring and warming in the growing season.
-This is because of decreased forest cover and increased fraction of Peat Bogs in those two areas from FNFI1 to FNFI10 based land cover maps.
-An increase of less than 0.2 K is seen in T{2m} in the southeast of Finland in July and August, as well as in the very south of Finland throughout the growing season, which are mainly due to the change from Mixed Forest to Coniferous Forest and the increased Artificial Areas, respectively.
-The 15 year averaged monthly precipitation shows only small differences, less than 10 mm month-1, in varied patterns in the model domain from April to August (Fig. 6).
+However, $T{2m}$ turns to show a slight cooling, generally less than 0.1 K, in a few parts of this area from May to October.
+There are also two regions in northern Finland that show opposite changes compared to the peatland forestation area in the middle west of Finland with cooling in the spring and warming in the growing season.
+This is because of decreased forest cover and increased fraction of peat bogs in those two areas from FNFI1to FNFI10-based land cover maps.
+An increase of less than 0.2 K is seen in $T{2 \text{ m}}$ in the southeast of Finland in July and August as well as in the very south of Finland throughout the growing season, which is mainly due to the change from mixed forest to coniferous forest and the increased artificial areas respectively.
+The 15-year averaged monthly precipitation shows only small differences, less than 10 mm month $^{-1}$ , in varied patterns in the model domain from April to August (not shown).